Isonomeutis restincta

 Isonomeutis restincta, the marbled snouter, is a species of moth in the family Copromorphidae.
 It is endemic to New Zealand where it is likely found in the northern parts of the North Island.
 Not much is known of the life history of this species but it has been hypothesised that it is a scale insect predator.
 The adults of this species are on the wing from November to January.
 This species has been classified as "At Risk, Naturally Uncommon" by the Department of Conservation.

 Taxonomy

 This species was first described by Edward Meyrick in 1923 using a specimen collected by George Vernon Hudson at Kaeo, north of Auckland.
 Hudson discussed and illustrated this species in his 1928 publication The Butterflies and Moths of New Zealand.
 The male holotype specimen, collected at Kaeo in Northland, is held at the Natural History Museum, London.

 Description

 Meyrick described the species as follows:

 Distribution

-I. restincta is endemic to New Zealand.
-It occurs in the Northland, Auckland and Taupo districts and in the Pureora Forest.
+Isonomeutis restincta is endemic to New Zealand.
+It occurs in the Northland, Auckland and Taupō districts and in the Pureora Forest.
 In 1939 Hudson also stated in occurred in Wiltons bush in Wellington however, given he mistakenly illustrated its close relative I. amauropa as I. restincta in that publication this statement is in doubt.